Dirty Rotten Scoundrels (musical): Act 2

-After a quick introduction ("Entr'acte"), Lawrence as Shuffhausen performs several torturous tests on Freddy ("Ruffhousin' Mit Shuffhausen"), who has to endure them without complaint.
+After a short introduction ("Entr'acte"), Lawrence as Shuffhausen performs several torturous tests on Freddy ("Ruffhousin' Mit Shuffhausen"), who has to endure them without complaint.
 In the side show Muriel meets Andre and the two fall in love ("Like Zis/Like Zat").
 Lawrence makes every effort to get close to Christine ("The More We Dance").
 When he realizes that Christine is not as rich as they thought.
 Lawrence tells Freddy that they should call off their $50,000 contest.
 Freddy reluctantly agrees and they agree on new terms: whoever beds Christine gets to stay.
-Freddy sleeps with her, then hires two sailors to kidnap Lawrence so that he can have Christine to himself.
+Freddy convinces two sailors to kidnap Lawrence so that he can have Christine to himself.

 Freddy meets with Christine at the hotel where he tells her he needs motivation to get out of his chair.
 She says she'll be his motivation ("Love is My Legs").
 She sits on the bed till he is finally able to stand up out of his chair and walk to her on the bed (where he "accidentally" falls on top of her in exhaustion).
 Lawrence then shows up and it turns out to be a test planned by him and Christine.
 Lawrence has the same two sailors kidnap Freddy while he takes Christine to the train station so she can leave ("Love Sneaks In").
 Freddy shows up, having escaped the sailors too late to get to Christine.